-Equine Eye Vets Veterinary Eye Care for Horses
+Equine Eye Vets Veterinary Eye Care for Horses in Texas

 A corneal stromal abscess is a bacterial (frequently) or fungal infection within the collagenous stroma of the cornea.
 The corneal stroma makes up the bulk of the corneal thickness and is sandwiched between the outer (surface) epithelium and the inner (lining the anterior chamber) endothelium.